DecentraLabsCom/Blockchain-Services/README.md

 > 💡 **Testing APIs:** For manual testing, use `test-wallet-local.sh` / `test-wallet-local.ps1`

-> 💡 **Reverse Proxy:** When this project is consumed as a submodule behind OpenResty, reference only `docker-compose.yml` (omit `docker-compose.override.yml`) so the container stays on the internal network without publishing `8080`.
+> 💡 **Reverse Proxy:** When this project is consumed as a submodule behind OpenResty, use `docker-compose.yml` + `docker-compose.prod.yml` so the container stays on the internal network without publishing `8080`.

 ### 📦 CI/CD & Production Deployment